elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-and-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If the shadow tree was created with &#123;mode: 'closed'&#125;, then the composed path starts from the host and upwards.
-That is the similar principle as for other methods that work with shadow DOM.
-Internals of closed trees are completely hidden.
+  <div><strong>Interview Response:</strong> If the shadow tree gets created with &#123;mode: 'closed'&#125;, then the composed path starts from the host and upwards.
+That is similar to other methods that work with shadow DOM, and the Internals of the closed tree gets hidden.
     </div>
   </div>
 </details>